NajiElKotob/Awesome-Viz/Questions.md

 * Was there a correlation between the fare paid for a ticket and the survival rate of passengers?
 * How did the age and gender of passengers affect their survival rate on the Titanic?
 * Were there any specific factors that contributed to the survival rate of children on the Titanic?
+* What was the survival rate for different passenger classes?
+* How did the survival rate vary by gender?
+* How did the survival rate vary by age group?
+* What factors were most strongly associated with survival?
+* How did the survival rate vary by fare price?
+* How many family members were traveling together?
+* How did the survival rate vary by port of embarkation?
+* What was the average fare price for passengers that survived?
+* How many passengers were traveling alone?
+* How many passengers were traveling with children?

 -----